Academic Catalog

 2. Summer Scholars Program

-Qualified rising sophomores, juniors, and seniors in all disciplines are eligible to apply for Summer Scholars awards.
-A qualified student is one who:
+Qualified students who are rising sophomores, juniors, and seniors in all disciplines are eligible to apply for Summer Scholars awards.
+A qualified student is one who meets one of the following criteria:

 • will be returning to Denison in the fall and has registered for classes;